harayoki/Photshop_UXP_PixelArtValidatorMSX1/README.md

 ## 💀 Known Issue

 * Guaranteed to work only in RGB 8-bit color mode.
 Does not work in INDEX color mode.
-* If there are many errors, it may take several seconds to several minutes to complete the process.
+* If there are many errors, it may take several seconds to complete the process.

 ## 🎁 Bonus File